rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-simulation.md

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `teleoperationBuild`
+3. In the Build Name box, enter a name for the build say `turtlebot-teleoperation`
 4. In the **Git repository** box, enter the url address :
 `https://github.com/ROBOTIS-GIT/turtlebot3#melodic-devel` and select **Build Recipe** as Catkin.
 5. Click on next, select **Architecture** as amd64 and select **ROS Version** as **Melodic**.